 Your solution must have the following key abilities:

 - Learn: With complete network visibility, security solutions can authenticate and classify IoT devices to build a risk profile and assign them to IoT device groups.

 - Segment: Once the enterprise understands its IoT attack surface, IoT devices can be segmented into policy-driven groups based on their risk profiles.

 - Protect: The policy-driven IoT groups and internal network segmentation enable monitoring, inspection, and policy enforcement based on the activity at various points within the infrastructure.

-IoT devices are being deployed into networks at a phenomenal rate, up to 1 million devices each day.
-While these devices are enabling new and exciting ways to improve efficiency, flexibility, and productivity, they also bring a new risk to the network.
+The number of IoT devices being deployed into networks is growing at a phenomenal rate, up to 1 million connected devices each day.
+While IoT solutions are enabling new and exciting ways to improve efficiency, flexibility, and productivity, they also bring a new risk to the network.
 Frequently designed without security, IoT devices have become a new threat vector for bad actors to use when launching attacks.
 We have already seen several attacks leveraging these distributed, seemingly innocent devices.

 To provide protection in the age of IoT, network operators need to have the tools and skills to:

 - See and profile every device on the network, to understand what IoT devices are being deployed

 - Control access to the network, both connecting to the network and determining where devices can access

 - Monitor the devices on the network to ensure that they are not compromised and to take automatic and immediate action if they are